x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 [Jetpack](https://jetpack.cl).
 There, we are looking hard for appropriate names as part of a larger effort for developing appropriate language to talk about the things that we are making.
-That includes the language part itself.
+That making even includes the language itself ⥁.

-#### Just give the definition and be done?
+#### Just give the definition and be done, OK?

 Dynatropism. from greek dynamis (power)[4] and tropos (a turning)[5].
 Drive to option, Streben nach Möglichkeit oder Kraft,